wso2/docs-choreo-dev/en/docs/develop-components/develop-integrations/develop-a-manual-task.md

         === "NodeJS"

-            To explore NodeJS-based manual task with arguments, try out the [Hello World NodeJS Task](https://github.com/wso2/choreo-samples/tree/main/hello-world-nodejs-task) sample.
+            To explore a NodeJS-based manual task with arguments, try out the [Hello World NodeJS Task](https://github.com/wso2/choreo-samples/tree/main/hello-world-nodejs-task) sample.
 For instructions, see the `readme.md` file in the sample repository.

             !!! info
                 When you work on NodeJS projects: